 The 10 Best Handheld Bidets

 This wiki has been updated 39 times since it was first published in June of 2015.
 Ensure your personal hygiene is always at its best from top to -- ahem -- bottom with one of these convenient and easy to use handheld bidets.
 Coming in a variety of styles, they will let you and your family stay feeling fresh after bathroom activities, and provide a more sustainable and less abrasive alternative to toilet paper.
 They also come in handy for cleaning cloth diapers.
-When users buy our independently chosen editorial picks, we may earn commissions to help fund the Wiki.
+When users buy our independently chosen editorial choices, we may earn commissions to help fund the Wiki.

 Editor's Notes